Wondering if you have art block and how to end it for good? Then this article was written for you.

 I’m not saying “be a professional” in the sense that you need anyone to affirm that label to you.
 You affirm art professionalism to yourself when you take art seriously, just as anyone else in any other profession would.
 This is a matter of being disciplined.
 You must do the work without waiting to feel motivated first.
 Doing so will also raise your self esteem as an artist.

 Creating a routine will help you be professional and thus stop creative block.
 Learn what time of day works best for you and get started then.
 Get organized, focus, and eliminate distractions.

 Making a commitment to being an artist helps greatly with sticking to your routine.
-The commitment eliminates any question about whether or not you will make the art, and the routine makes it easier to honor your commitment.
+The commitment eliminates any question or decision fatigue about whether or not you will make the art, and the routine makes it easier to honor your commitment.

 8. Use micro-movements

-Showing up and doing the work is hard.
+Showing up and doing the work of making art is hard.
 Therefore, you may need to trick yourself into getting started making art or being creative.
 Enter the technique of micro-movements.

 This technique was invented by the author known as SARK.
 She is fantastic and I highly recommend all of her books, especially Make Your Creative Dreams Real.

 An example would be to open your computer, then open Photoshop.
 Walk away.
 Come back, then upload your artwork.
-Take a break, then begin.
+Take a break, then begin to edit your art.
 I use this tip all the time to get started making art prints for my Etsy shop.
 Stopping art block with micromovements is outsmarting the whole situation.

 9. Switch art mediums

-You may need to switch art mediums, so be flexible about that.
+You may need to switch art mediums, so be flexible about your creative work.
 Try different things to get out of that creative rut.
 It may take time to discover the medium that is the easiest and most fun for you to work in.
-You need to be having fun or you won’t feel as inspired.
+You need to be having fun with your creative project or you won’t feel as inspired.

-Think way outside the box.
+Think way, way, WAY outside the box.
 Try writing, acting on stage, sculpting, bonsai tree grooming, playing a musical instrument, starting a blog or a podcast- anything to be creative in any way, shape, or form.
 Anything to satisfy your creative soul.
 So long as you are creating, your actions are in alignment with your commitment to being an artist.
 In fact, by staying creative, you are being a professional artist!

 The importance of finding the right medium to work in cannot be overstated.